wahabsamadi1/Food-Court-Ordering-System/README.md

 + Multiple Payment Options: Adding support for various payment methods, like credit cards or digital wallets.
 + GUI Version: Converting the text-based program into a graphical user interface (GUI) for easier use.
 + Enhanced Logging: Implementing more detailed error handling and logging mechanisms.
++ Unit Testing: Implementing unit tests to validate the functionality of the system (e.g., GoogleTest for verifying correct bill calculation, input handling, and logging).

 ### Author
 Wahab Samadi